avclark/avclark.github.com/_posts/2012-09-07-a-tale-of-two-kingdoms.md

 ---
 layout: post
 title: A Tale of Two Kingdoms
-sub: Thoughts on fear, perfection and shipping.
+sub: A meditation on marriage and worship.
 ---

 I've been thinking a lot about what it means that we, as human beings, were created to be worshippers.
 It's built into us.
 It's part of our DNA.
 We don't have a choice but to worship something.
 And when the proverbial rubber meets the road, we are left with only two options; we worship ourselves or we worship God.